 Money has always been the prime driving factor of any economy since human settlements started to be sophisticated.
-From the barter system to the current complicated transactions, value of services and objects have always been a determining factor.
+From the barter system to the current complicated transactions, the value of services and objects has always been a determining factor.
 And this value is satisfied today largely through the use of money.

 As our economy goes through its highs and lows, it is inevitable that people get confused as to whether they should spend money or save money.
 This is also because of the fact that there is an unending cycle caused due to the necessity to save money to buy services and to spend money to buy services.

-However, Economists across the world have a different opinion on this regard.
+However, Economists across the world have a different opinion in this regard.
 They say that consumers should strike a balance between spending and saving.
 It will be harmful either for the individual or the economy if this balance goes off.

 Why you should spend money to Support the Economy?